n0tic/SteamServerCreationTool/README.md

     - Page with download link: https://developer.valvesoftware.com/wiki/SteamCMD
 - "steamcmd.exe" has been located by the application.
 Whats the next step?
   - Step one: Find your desired server in the list and select it.
 Information bellow should update with "App ID, App Name" etc.
-  - Step two: Click on the textfield/inputfield to get the folder browser dialogue to open.
-Create or select a desired install folder.
+  - Step two: Click on the button "Create Server" and a dialogue/form will open.
+Give the server a name, install directory and complete creation by pressing "Install Server".
-  - Step three: Click "Install Server" button to start the installation of the server.
-The cmd window (Black box window) will disappear once the install is completed.
+  - Step three: The cmd window (Black box window) will appear and install the server.
+The cmd window will disappear once the install has completed.
     - Closing the cmd window (Black box window) prematurely will result in installation failure.
-SSCT have no way of detecting a successful installation so be careful.
+However, SSCT have no way of detecting a successful installation so be careful.
+Let the installation window (cmd) close itself.
-  - Step four: Once the server has been installed your next mission will be to setup the server and if the idea is to lauch a server publicly, you need to open server-specific ports.
+  - Step four: Once the server has been installed your next mission will be to setup the server and if the idea is to lauch a server publicly, you need to open specific ports related to the server.
 If you run any firewalls you may need to accept them there too.

 # Requirements
 - Internet Connection